wilsonmar/wilsonmar.github.io/_posts/2018-09-06-git-basics.md

 ## A script types commands for you

-We have created an automation script is to automatically <strong>types for you</strong> the various commands in this course, to see whether commands you are requested to type manually are actually working, to determine whether <strong>"it was working before"</strong> so you don't blame yourself for not typing commands correctly and waste time debugging.
+An bash script was created to automatically <strong>type for you</strong> the various commands in this course.
+It's to see whether what you are asked to type manually actually works.
+This is so we can see whether <strong>it was working before</strong>, so you don't blame yourself for not typing commands correctly and waste time debugging.

-1. Let's look at it using an internet browser (such as Brave) provided with a full URL:
+1. Let's look at the script by providing an internet browser (such as Brave) with this full URL:

    <a target="_blank" href="https://github.com/wilsonmar/git-utilities/blob/master/git-basics.sh">https://github.com/wilsonmar/git-utilities/blob/master/git-basics.sh</a>

-   Follow along with me on your own machine as we disect each part of the URL.
+   Follow along with me on your own machine.

-   The file is associated with a <strong>account</strong> on <strong>GitHub.com</strong> named "wilsonmar".
+   This file in GitHub.com is associated with an <strong>account</strong> named "wilsonmar".

    The file is in a <strong>repository</strong> (or "repo") named "git-utilities".